The Three Styles of Freestyle: Hip-Driven, Shoulder-Driven and Hybrid

 The other key technique of shoulder-driven freestyle is the big and aggressive shoulder rotation that occurs with each stroke.
 The hips rotate also, but much less than the shoulders do.
 To get the powerful shoulder rotation, the arms need to recover more vertically over the water.
 In sprinting, the arms often recover with a straighter arm motion, rather than a bent motion.
 We refer to that arm recovery technique as high-octane recovery.

 Virtually all elite sprinters use shoulder driven freestyle technique.
-Most elite women use shoulder-driven freestyle technique for all events from the 50 to the 1500 meter event.
+Most elite women use this freestyle technique for all events from the 50 to the 1500 meter event.
 In the men’s freestyle events, we see both shoulder-driven and hybrid techniques being used in middle-distance events (100 and 200 meters).
 In the longer events (400 meters and up), we see all three freestyle techniques being used.

 Olympic freestyle sprinter, Brad Tandy, uses a straight arm, (high-octane) shoulder driven freestyle technique.

-In summary, when it comes to sprinting freestyle, use a shoulder-driven freestyle technique with a stroke rate of 120 or higher and with a higher-octane recovery.
-If you are going to use the shoulder-driven freestyle for the 100 meter freestyle, the stroke rate should be kept around 100 or more.
+In summary, when it comes to sprinting freestyle, use a the shoulder-driven technique with a stroke rate of 120 or higher and with a higher-octane recovery.
+If you are going to use the this freestyle technique for the 100 meter freestyle, the stroke rate should be kept around 100 or more.
 In the events of 200 meters or longer, use a stroke rate with shoulder-driven freestyle at 86 or higher.
 In order to compete at these stroke rates, a swimmer must also train at these stroke rates.

 Yours in swimming,